tsubery/quantifier/README.md

 Todo
 -----
-Adding a metric of activity time from google fit might be interesting.
-Also adding a metric that measures amount of time spent over sleeping by configuring a time of the day in the app.
+It coule be interesting to track activity hours from google fit.
+Another idea I had is to configure an ideal wake up time and have the app report the amount of over sleeping taken from sleep as android.
+Do you have any suggestions?
+Just mention @galtsubery on the [beeminder forum][7]